Reduce Your Heart Disease Risk with a Plant-based Diet

-Researchers have been studying the benefits of plant-based diets since the 1980s.
-They have found that plant-based diets improve cardiovascular conditions such as angina (chest pain) and atherosclerosis, which occurs when arteries become narrowed or blocked due to a buildup of a cholesterol-containing substance called plaque.
+Other research has found that plant-based diets improve cardiovascular conditions such as angina (chest pain) and atherosclerosis, which occurs when arteries become narrowed or blocked due to a buildup of a cholesterol-containing substance called plaque.
 Plant-based diets also have been proven beneficial in reducing the risk of a second cardiac event in someone who has already had a heart attack.